moyada/medivh/README.md

 JDK 1.6 or higher.

-JDK 1.8 or higher if validate parameter is an interface.
+JDK 1.8 or higher if validate target is an interface.

 ## Quick start